Defense in insects: Chemical defenses

 The banded orb weaving spider wraps up a large milkweed bug and subsequently cuts it from its web.
-This illustrates the protection the bug gained form feeding on milkweed.
+This illustrates the protection the bug gained from feeding on milkweed.

-Unlike pheromones, allomones harm the receiver at the benefit of the producer.
+Unlike pheromones, allomones, defensive chemicals, harm the receiver at the benefit of the producer.
 This grouping encompasses the chemical arsenal that numerous insects employ.
 Insects with chemical weaponry usually make their presence known through aposematism.
 Aposematism is utilized by non-palatable species as a warning to predators that they represent a toxic danger.
 Additionally, these insects tend to be relatively large, long-lived, active, and frequently aggregate.
 Indeed, longer-lived insects are more likely to be chemically defended than short lived ones, as longevity increases apparency.

-Throughout the arthropod and insect realm, however, chemical defenses are quite unevenly distributed.
+In the insect realm, chemical defenses are quite unevenly distributed.
 There is great variation in the presence and absence of chemical arms among orders and families to even within families.
 Moreover, there is diversity among insects as to whether the defensive compounds are obtained intrinsically or extrinsically.
 Many compounds are derived from the main food source of insect larvae, and occasionally adults, feed, whereas other insects are able to synthesize their own toxins.

 In reflex bleeding, insects dispel their blood, hemolymph, or a mixture of exocrine secretions and blood as a defensive maneuver.
-As previously mentioned, the discharged blood may contain toxins produced within the insect source or externally from plants that the insect consumed.
-Reflexive bleeding occurs in specific parts of the body; for example, the beetle families Coccinellidae (ladybugs) and Meloidae bleed from the knee joints.
+The discharged blood may contain toxins produced within the insect source or externally from plants that the insect consumed.